DriesVerachtert/aroi_segmentation_model/README.md

 }
 ```

-## Contents

-* Notebook '01_load_patient_images.ipynb' checks all the images and creates a list of 'PatientImage' objects which contain a raw image and its labeled images.
-* Notebook '02_create_huggingface_dataset.ipynb' creates splits the images in a test and a training set and creates a HuggingFace dataset.
-The dataset is not uploaded to the HuggingFace Hub as I don't own the copyright on the images.
-* Notebook '03_finetune_semantic_segmentation_model.ipynb' uses the dataset to fine-tune some model for semantic segmentation.
-The base model is nvidia/mit-b0.
-* Notebook '04_segment_images_with_model.ipynb' does some inference: it uses the model to segment some of the images.

-## Disclaimer
+## Disclaimer & license

 Let me be clear: I'm no ophthalmologist, I have no medical background.
 This model is just provided 'as is' without any warranties, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, or non-infringement.
+I wrote the Python code in this repository simply to learn a bit about segmentation models.

+I'm not the owner of the AROI dataset.
+Please check with Martina Melinščak and her colleagues for the exact license of the dataset.

+The license for the base model nvidia/mit-b0 can be found at https://github.com/NVlabs/SegFormer/blob/master/LICENSE

 ## Links